Second-Order Asymptotics of Two-Sample Tests: Introduction

 We show that the divergence test achieves the optimal first-order error exponent irrespective of the divergence.
-We further establish the second-order asymptotics of the divergence test with \emph{invariant divergences} (see Definition~\ref{invariancediv}).
-The class of invariant divergences is large and includes the JS divergence, the Rényi divergence, and the f-divergence.
+We further establish the second-order asymptotics of divergence tests with \emph{invariant divergences} (see Definition~\ref{invariancediv}).
+The class of invariant divergences is large and includes the Rényi divergence and the $f$-divergences, which in turn include the JS divergence and the Kullback-Leibler (KL) divergence \cite[Ch.~7]{PW25}, \cite{CS204}.
 Our results demonstrate that divergence tests with invariant divergences achieve the same second-order asymptotics as the Gutman test.
-In addition, we show that the Gutman test is, in fact, the generalized likelihood ratio test (GLRT) for the two-sample testing problem, and we establish a connection between the Gutman test and the robust goodness-of-fit testing problem.
+In addition, we establish a connection between the Gutman test and the robust goodness-of-fit testing problem.

 The rest of the paper is organized as follows.
 Section~\ref{sec:setting} introduces the problem setting.
 Section~\ref{sec:div_test} introduces the notion of divergence and presents the divergence test.
 Section~\ref{sec:GLRT} establishes a connection between two-sample testing and the robust goodness-of-fit testing problem.
 Section~\ref{sec:main_results} discusses the second-order asymptotics of divergence tests with invariant divergences.
 Finally, Section~\ref{sec:non-invariant} discusses the asymptotics of divergence tests with non-invariant divergences.